turbot/pipes-docs/docs/workspaces/connections.md

 ## Removing Schemas
 You can remove connection schemas from the **Connections** tab for your workspace.
 Simply find the connection or folder in the list and click **Remove from Schema**.

 You may only detach connections or folders at the level from which they were attached.
-If a connection folder is attached, you cannot detach the connection schemas individually, you must detach the folder.
+If a connection folder is attached, you cannot detach the connection schemas individually; you must detach the folder.

 ## Deleting Connections & Folders